-These studies will help us understanding how we best preserve the efficacy of what is still our most effective and shortest treatment regimen for any kind of TB.
-Depending on the findings, potential interventions will include broader ranging and more precise diagnostic approaches, more personalised drug dosing, or more focus on community based public health measures.
+These studies will help us understand how we best preserve the efficacy of what is still our most effective and shortest treatment regimen for any kind of TB.
+Depending on the findings, potential interventions will include broader-ranging and more precise diagnostic approaches, more personalised drug dosing, or more focus on community-based public health measures.